4ms/stm32mp1-baremetal/README.md

 ##### The Simple Way:

-Physically remove the SD card from the OSD32 board and insert it into your computer.
+Physically remove the SD card from the OSD32 or Discovery board and insert it into your computer.
 Then do:

 ```
 cp build/a7-main.uimg /Volumes/BAREAPP/